diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Security**
 Implementation of measures to protect systems from threats such as unauthorized access and data breaches.

+**Shadow Reading**
+A migration strategy where new systems read and process data in parallel with old systems without affecting production, allowing validation before cutover.

 **Sequence/State Diagrams**
 UML diagrams useful for understanding how a system works internally and how data flows through it.